-Venus Metals Corporation Limited (ASX: VMC) exploration licence E57/983 is located in the Mid West Region of Western Australia, approximately 20 km southwest of the Youanmi gold mine.
+Venus Metals Corporation Limited (ASX: VMC) exploration licence E57/1078 (VMC 100%) is located in the Mid-West Region of Western Australia, approximately 30 km south of the Youanmi gold mine.
 The company is exploring lithium mineralisation on this exploration licence, the Youanmi Lithium Project (Figure 1a & 1b).

 Figure 1a.
 Location of the Deep South lithium Target.